Neovim Configuration for 2025

 for relative line numbering. - Mouse Behavior: I disable visual selection with the mouse, as I find it more disruptive than helpful.

-This setup has worked well for me so far, if you would like to see the configuration in its entirety, it can be viewed here.
+Not many changes to be honest, and I’ve been really happy with this setup so far.
+If you would like to see the configuration in its entirety, it can be viewed here.